klecko/kvm-fuzz/README.md

 ```

 ## Dependencies
-Building requires a recent build of Zig, which you can get from [here](https://ziglang.org/download/).
+Building requires Zig 0.12.0, which you can get from [here](https://ziglang.org/download/).
 Zig is in charge of compiling the kernel (in Zig) and the hypervisor and the tests (in C++).
 It also acts as build system.
 Other dependencies are `libdwarf`, `libelf` and `libssl`, which you can install from your package manager:
 ```
 sudo apt install libdwarf-dev libelf-dev libssl-dev
 ```